 Fantastic Racism: Humans hate charr.
 Charr hate humans.
 Norn distrust humans and consider them cowardly.
 The asura consider everyone else irredeemably stupid and the sylvari to be especially idiotic.

 Similarly, some races tend to be actually friendly if not tolerable to one another.
-Charr and norn tend to respect each other due to their ways of viewing one's worth being similar, and the Iron Legion side of the charr like to trade technology with the asura (and in fact praised by the asura themselves).
+Charr and norn tend to respect each other due to their ways of viewing one's worth being similar, and the Iron Legion side of the charr like to trade technology with the asura (which is even praised by the asura themselves).

 Fantasy Axis of Evil: Each race seems to have its own evil group.
-The charr have the Flame Legion, the sylvari have the Nightmare Court, the asura have Inquest, and the norn have the Sons of Svanir.
-With humans, it's either common bandits or the "separatists", a group of humans still living in Ascalon, trying to reclaim the land from the charr.
+The charr have the Flame Legion, the sylvari have the Nightmare Court, the asura have Inquest, the norn have the Sons of Svanir, and the humans have the Bandits.
+Humans and charr also have "separatists" and "renegades" (respectively), groups of their respective races that oppose the peace treaty between them.

 It's important to note that, for the Nightmare Court at least, they are not necessarily evil - they're just a group of individuals that disagree with the viewpoint presented by the player character's faction.
 The Nightmare Court in particular has a very understandable and morally grey objective, but unfortunately, this probably won't be communicated very well in-game.

-The reverse is also true, thanks to actions by the Ebon Vanguard and their leader Gwen Thackeray, the Goremonger.
+The reverse is also true of the separatists, thanks to actions by the Ebon Vanguard and their leader Gwen Thackeray, the Goremonger.

 Keep in mind that the Charr don't hand out names like that unless they're earned.
 Says a lot about how much they respected and feared her.